douglas86/nextjs-template/README.md

 - **hotfix/[issue-name]**: Used for urgent fixes.
 Created from main then merged into main and develop branch
 - **docs/[documentation-name]**: Used for updating the documentation.
 Once completed gets merged to release branch
 - **bug/[bugfix-name]**: Used to fix final bugs on the release branch.
 Created from release.
 Once completed get merged to release branch.

+Note: for this project I have added two additional branch names, bug and docs

 ### [Branch Protection Rules](#branching-strategy)